Albertchong/Kubernetes-Tutorials/Kubernetes Tutorials 5 - Haproxy and Keepalived installation.md

     #This will produce an error on older versions of HAProxy.
     stats admin if TRUE
 ```

+> Replacing the related server names and ip addresses to your own server names and ip addresses.

 ## Step 5: Start and Enable Services